cristianmercado19/ionic-oAuth-example/README.md

 ![](https://github.com/cristianmercado19/ionic-oAuth-example/blob/master/images/11%20Enabled%20APIs%20%20%20ebrickApi%203.png)

-### Underestanding the oAuth sequence
+### Understanding the oAuth sequence
 1. Our application should call google account service using different parameters.
 We will focus only in three.
     1. `Client ID`, in order to identify the application.
     2. `Scope`, in order to access into profile
         > Scopes are used to grant an application different levels of access to data on behalf of the end user.
 Each API may declare one or more scopes.

         You can determinate the correct `scope` using the API's Explorer.
 ![](https://github.com/cristianmercado19/ionic-oAuth-example/blob/master/images/12%20Google%20APIs%20Explorer.png)
 ![](https://github.com/cristianmercado19/ionic-oAuth-example/blob/master/images/13%20Google%20APIs%20Explorer%20Scope.png)

     3. `redirect_uri`, Determines where the response is sent.
 In our configuration we put `Http://localhost/callback`[https://github.com/cristianmercado19/ionic-oAuth-example#Client-ID](https://github.com/cristianmercado19/ionic-oAuth-example#Client-ID "Client Id Configuration")
 2. Google response: Google call `localhost/callback` sending many parameters, the most important for use will be `access_token`.
 A response looks like this:
-		`{
+        ```JSON
+        {
           "access_token":"1/fFAGRNJru1FTz70BzhT3Zg",
           "expires_in":3920,
           "token_type":"Bearer"
-        }`
+        }```
 3. Call Google + API using the valid token
 This will be the last call.
 In this case, the call is to an API which returns us all users details, the reponse would be similar to thisone:
 ```JSON